Best Gaming Mouse - The Ultimate Guide

 Contrary to popular belief Finalmouse isn't the first company to introduce a mouse with holes in the shell.
 Companies such as MadCatz or Tt Esports (with the Ventus) released mice with the now familiar hexagonal holes as far back as 2014, but that doesn't really matter in the grand scheme of things as Finalmouse was certainly the first company to bring the idea to the mainstream mouse market.

-This Air58 Ninja (it’s called that because it was created in cooperation with Tyler “Ninja” Blevins) was released at the height of Finalmouse’s fame so far, leading this mouse to be the fifth most used mouse by pros across all of our analyzed games with the majority of Air58 users being from the Fortnite scene.
-We didn’t include the mouse in our ‘main list’ though, and that’s because it’s simply not available anymore.
-Finalmouse release their products in extremely limited quantities, meaning that the Air58 can only be obtained by going through third party resellers who usually ask for a ludicrous amount of money.
+This Air58 Ninja (it's called that because it was created in cooperation with Tyler "Ninja" Blevins) was released at the height of Finalmouse's fame so far, and a lot of professionals still use an Air58 or some version of the Superlight.
+Finalmouse release their products in extremely limited quantities though, meaning that their products usually can only be obtained by going through third party resellers who usually ask for a ludicrous amount of money.

-That said: at retail price (or slightly above it) the Air58 is definitely a great mouse.
-It has an extremely flexible cable (Finalmouse was also one of the first companies to bring shoelace-like mouse cables to the ‘mass market’), a flawless sensor, great feet, and it weighs only 58 grams.
-Plenty to love, in other words, but sadly it’s near impossible to get your hands on one even if you wanted to.
+That said: at retail price (or slightly above it) the Air58 and Superlight mice are definitely great products, with the Air58 being a particularly impressive achievement.
+It has an extremely flexible cable (Finalmouse was also one of the first companies to bring shoelace-like mouse cables to the 'mass market'), a flawless sensor, great feet, and it weighs only 58 grams.
+Plenty to love, in other words, but sadly it's near impossible to get your hands on one even if you wanted to.
 Luckily for the average consumer a number of companies decided to run with the trend that Finalmouse introduced, so there are now a large numbers of lightweight mice on the market that can actually be bought.

 Alternative: Glorious Model O / Model O-